Your Ultimate Guide to Blood Sugar Friendly Cocktails

 Socializing does not have to include alcohol to be fun and popular "mocktails" sure make this an easier and even tastier decision.

 By experimenting with what you can safely drink you learn how to enjoy time with friends.
-There's no secret about the stigma and social pressure around drinking alcohol but consider the best option for you and want you need for blood sugar control.
+There's no secret about the stigma and social pressure around drinking alcohol but consider the best option for you and want you to need for blood sugar control.

-Some of the best blood sugar friendly cocktails, mocktails and wine options:
+Some of the best blood sugar-friendly cocktails, mocktails, and wine options:

-Blood sugar friendly cocktails:
+Blood sugar-friendly cocktails:

-Blood sugar friendly mocktails:
+Blood sugar-friendly mocktails:

-Mocktails, are alcohol free but can include ingredients that will increase blood sugar.
-Choose mocktails wisely, know the ingredients and swap out or eliminate the syrup typically added.
+Mocktails, are alcohol-free but can include ingredients that will increase blood sugar.
+Choose mocktails wisely, know the ingredients, and swap out or eliminate the syrup typically added.

-Download these five mocktail recipes to try
+Download these five mocktail recipes to try.

-Blood sugar friendly wines:
+Blood sugar-friendly wines:

 Practicing moderation or swapping your go-to glass for one that better aligns with your goals.
 Different varieties of wine pack different amounts of sugar, so even keto dieters can enjoy small amounts of wine and be in the clear, carb-wise.